-Distribution, Pareto optimality, and quantity vs. quality.
+Pareto optimality and quantity vs. quality.

 The standard response is to gesture towards Pareto optimality: There’s no “best” article on a given topic because there are many dimensions of quality, which people prioritize in their own ways.
 Unless another article is better than yours in every dimension simultaneously, you have the potential to be the best article for someone.

 That counter-counter-argument seems strong.
 Yet, I follow a lot of people who write about lots of different topics and it feels like I get value from this.
 Am I delusional?
+After all, even if I get value, there could be something else out there that would have been even better.

-I don’t think so, but even if I get value, there could be something else that provides more value.
 Still, I can’t shake the feeling that the people I follow truly are brightening my life on net.
 I have several hypotheses for why:

 Second, it’s easier to understand writing by people you’re familiar with.
 They can get to it without wasting time establishing context.

 Fourth, the distribution problem works both ways.
 Take a model of the internet as millions of people screaming into the night, with readers just bumping into them at random.
-In this model, you only need to be above “average” to contribute value.
+In this model, you only need to be above average to contribute value.
 Similarly, because distribution is so poor, writers help with “unknown unknowns”.
 I had no idea I wanted to learn about Ryszard Kapuscinski before Matt Lakeman wrote about him.